Yamini2001/LeetCode-Solutions/README.md

   ## Minimum Operations to Make an Array Sum Divisible by k.
   Return the minimum number of operations required to make the sum of the array divisible by k.

+  ## Make Sum Divisible By P
+  Return the length of the smallest subarray that you need to remove, or -1 if it's impossible.